 - Collaborating with local businesses and organizations on community projects.

 - Mentoring and encouraging emerging artists

 - Challenging personal, social, political, and environmental concerns through the arts

-The Studio Central project is supported by organizations including; Neighbourhoods Alive, WRHA, Culture, Heritage and Tourism (Community Arts), Winnipeg Foundation, and the Central Neighbourhood Development Corporation.
+Studio Central is supported by organizations including; Neighbourhoods Alive, WRHA, Manitoba Arts Council, Winnipeg Foundation, and the Central Neighbourhood Development Corporation.